debeando/zenit/README.md

 ## Install

+For the moment, this tool only run in any Linux distribution with 64 bits.
 Paste that at a Terminal prompt:

 ```bash
 bash < <(curl -s https://raw.githubusercontent.com/swapbyt3s/zenit/master/scripts/install.sh)